-It creates a clickable cover image of your book, with the options to either preview read, buy or share your book.
+It creates a clickable cover image of your book, with the option to preview, read, buy, or share your book.

 All with only one click for your potential reader.

-But none are as efficient at the Amazon book preview widget.
+But none are as efficient as the Amazon book preview widget.

 If you are using Kindle Direct Publishing, this is a must-have tool to promote your books.

 One quick click on your blog or website, and your reader is into preview reading your book or Kindle ebook.

 How do you get the Amazon book preview widget?

-First, go to your book page on Amazon, then look to the right, under the pricing panel, and click the <Embed> button.
+First, go to your book page on Amazon, then look to the right of your book title and click the share icon.